 This article will help you fix internal server error 500.
 The internal Server error message is a generic server error.
-Every error returns a status code and 500 is the status code for internal server error.
-It does not give a clear clue to what actually has happened and why has it happened.
-This is a generic HTTP error code and has multiple causes.
-In this article, we will discuss all the causes that lead to generating this error.
+Every error returns a status code, and 500 is the status code for internal server error.
+It does not give a clear clue to what has happened and why has it happened.
+It is a generic HTTP error code and has multiple causes.
+In this article, we will discuss all the reasons that lead to generating this error.
 This article has been written keeping WordPress CMS in mind, but you can also apply some of the fixes to websites developed in other CMS.

 Causes of “500 Internal Server Error” in WordPress

 There are five well-known causes that may lead to internal server error status code 500.
 They are listed below.

 - The memory limit of PHP

 - Corrupt WordPress core files

 .htaccess is a configuration file for Apache Web Servers.
 It is used for changing the configuration of the webserver or enabling and disabling certain features. .htaccess file offers many functionalities ranging from simple redirects to password protecting content.
 This file is very critical, and a slight change in it can produce a severe effect.